 Community Reinvestment Act Requirements.
-The CRA requires the Bank to have a continuing and affirmative obligation in a safe and sound manner to help meet the credit needs of the entire community, including low- and moderate-income neighborhoods.
+The Community Reinvestment Act (the "CRA") requires the Bank to have a continuing and affirmative obligation in a safe and sound manner to help meet the credit needs of the entire community, including low- and moderate-income neighborhoods.
 Federal regulators regularly assess the Bank's record of meeting the credit needs of its communities.
 Applications for acquisitions would also be affected by the evaluation of the Bank's effectiveness in meeting its CRA requirements.
-In a joint statement responding to the COVID pandemic, the bank regulatory agencies announced favorable CRA consideration for banks providing retail banking services and lending activities in their assessment areas, consistent with safe and sound banking practices, that are responsive to the needs of low- and moderate-income individuals, small businesses, and small farms affected by the pandemic.
-Those activities include waiving certain fees, easing restrictions on out-of-state and non-customer checks, expanding credit products, increasing credit limits for creditworthy borrowers, providing alternative service options, and offering prudent payment accommodations.
-The joint statement also provided favorable CRA consideration for certain pandemic-related community development activities.